 Common Newborn Skin Conditions in Babies

 Your new baby’s skin is still developing, so it needs special care.
-As their skin adapts to their new world, many newborns experience these common skin conditions.
+As their skin adapts to their new world, many newborns experience common skin conditions such as baby skin rash, baby acne, diaper rash, new born baby skin peeling, pimples etc.

 Your newborn’s skin must adapt from the water-like environment of your womb to the dryer environment after birth.
 The transition isn’t immediate, and your baby’s skin will continue to develop long after birth, which makes his skin more delicate than yours.
 Although your baby’s skin can absorb moisture at a faster rate than adult skin, it can lose it faster, too—leaving your baby’s skin prone to dryness.
 In addition, your baby’s immune system is still developing, so there’s also a greater potential for infection.

 Baby acne occurs in approximately 20 percent of all babies.
 It generally resolves itself during the first few months.
-It may take the appearance of pimples, whiteheads or a minor rash.
-Small white pimples or spots called milia usually appear on the face, especially the nose and chin.
+It may take the appearance of pimples on baby’s face, whiteheads or a minor skin rash.
+Small white pimples or spots called milia which usually appear on the face, especially the nose and chin.
 They aren't itchy and won't bother your baby.
-They are just the result of immature sweat glands, and possibly hormones from your pregnancy, and will disappear without treatment.
+They are just the result of immature sweat glands, and possibly hormones from your pregnancy.
+Regular wash of your baby’s face with a mild baby soap and water once a day will help you treat your baby’s acne.

 Although most baby acne is self-limiting and resolves on its own, if your baby’s condition is severe or you have concerns, be sure to talk to your baby's doctor.

-You may also notice during the first few days that your newborn's skin peels slightly, especially on the palms of his hands, soles of his feet and his ankles.
+You may also notice during the first few days that your baby's skin peels slightly, especially on the palms of his hands, soles of his feet and his ankles.
 This is perfectly normal, especially if your baby was born past his due date.
-After a few days the peeling will go away.
+After a few days, your baby’s skin peeling will go away.
 You can ask your baby’s doctor if using a baby ointment or moisturizer might be helpful.

 Eczema & Dry Skin